 Making custard at home is a really great option.
 You can be guaranteed that it is sugar-free and free of all other nasties – something I am very particular about when feeding my son.

 This is an easy custard recipe and baby will love it.
 Stir though a little pureed fruit for a natural sweeter or simply enjoy as is.
-For older children or for babies 12 months plus, you could stir through a little maple syrup.
-Enjoy x
+For older children or for babies 12 months plus, you could add a little maple syrup to sweeten.

 1. Vanilla Bean Custard

 4. Coconut Custard with Caramelised Pineapple

 - 1/2 cup thickened cream (whipping cream for my US friends.
 It should have a minimum fat content of 35 percent)